Plant-microorganism interactions

 - Thematic School Phytobiome

-- Six-month internship in a laboratory or company
+- 6-month internship in a laboratory or at a company